andela-technology/qualified-docs/content/reference/features/challenges/code/language-generator.md

           value: Hello there!
 ```

-The configuration allows the challenge designer to create multiple assertions inside of multiple it clauses inside of multiple describe clauses.
-Each assertion can have unlimited input arguments, each with their own particular type and value.
-Then from those inputs, we can specify what the expected output should be.
+The configuration allows the challenge designer to create assertions inside of `it` blocks which are nested inside `describe` blocks.
+Each assertion can have unlimited input arguments, each with a particular type and value.
+Given these inputs, we can specify what the expected output of the candidate's solution (`entry_point`) should be.

-In JavaScript this configuration would translate out to:
+In JavaScript this configuration would translate to:

 ```javascript
 let assert = require("chai").assert;